 Pinterest is smart.
 Just because you use an approved app like Tailwind, does not mean that Pinterest doesn’t know that you are not on the actual platform.
 You will be rewarded for spending time on the actual platform.

 2. Evaluate your group boards.

-Not all boards are created equal and just because a board has thousands of followers, does not mean it is beneficial to you.
 It is simple to check how well the group boards you belong to are doing.
 On Tailwind, go to track your brand page, then board insights, then select group boards only.

 If a group board is not performing well either for you or as a board entirely, it is time to say bye-bye.

 Learn how to make the most of your group boards here.

 You know when you go to repin something on Pinterest and it suggests 3 boards at the top that you may want to pin that to?
 Are you surprised sometimes when the right boards show up?
 You know why that is?

 It is because that pin and those boards have been SEO optimized and Pinterest is recognizing what that pin and those boards are about.
 That is what you want happening with every single one of your pins and boards.

 Though general group boards are great because you can pin any of your content to them, they are bad for creating a strong SEO presence for your pin.

 Ultimately, you want your pin being pinned to boards that boost its SEO.